-Our highways crews are working hard to improve the quality of road surfaces and make road travel safer.
+We are busy repairing potholes across Kent, to improve the quality of road surfaces and make road travel safer.
 We are doing this alongside our planned work to repair roads.

 Report a pothole

 We regularly check Kent's roads and pavements for potholes and other defects.
 When we find a problem we log it for repair.
 Busy routes are inspected frequently; quieter routes are inspected less often.

 We need your help to identify potholes.
 You can do this by reporting them online.
 This will allow us to schedule repairs as quickly as possible.